derhuerst/berlin-gtfs-rt-server/readme.md

 It also needs access to a [PostgreSQL](https://www.postgresql.org) 12+ server; Pass custom [`PG*` environment variables](https://www.postgresql.org/docs/12/libpq-envars.html) if you run PostgreSQL in an unusual configuration.

-It also needs access to a [NATS Streaming](https://docs.nats.io/nats-streaming-concepts/intro) server (just follow its [setup guide](https://docs.nats.io/nats-streaming-server/run)); Set the `NATS_URL` environment variable if you run it in an unusual configuration.
+It also needs access to a [NATS Streaming](https://docs.nats.io/nats-streaming-concepts/intro) server (just follow its [setup guide](https://docs.nats.io/nats-streaming-server/run)); Set the `NATS_STREAMING_URL` environment variable if you run it in an unusual configuration.

 ```shell
 git clone https://github.com/derhuerst/berlin-gtfs-rt-server.git